divyasonara16/UserAPI/README.md

-# Create Simple APi in Golang
+# Create Simple User API in Golang
  In this file create simple server which can handle HTTP requests.and three distinc functions.

  * homepage : function that will handle requests to our root URl
- * handleRequest : function that will hmatch the URL path hit with a defined function
+ * handleRequest : function that will match the URL path hit with a defined function
  * main : function which starts API

  ```go